-The Asset Management function is managed by Engineering's Activity Planning team.
+The Asset Management function is managed by the Engineering Service's Activity Planning team.
 Operations are the responsibility of the Utilities and Transportation teams, while Projects and Contracts are managed by the Programme Delivery team.

-Operations and maintenance and Contracts are externally tendered.
-Professional services are supplied by consultants.
+Operations and maintenance and physical works contracts are externally tendered.
+Professional services are supplied by external consultants.
+Details are discussed in Section 5.4.

-Figure S-2: Asset Management Team Roles (taken from IIMM 2011) and Asset Management Teams at Tasman District Council
+Figure S-2: Asset Management Team Roles